-Figure 27
+Figure 42

+COP-MOP Decisions

 The link for COP-MOP Decisions takes the user to a search page for finding any decision taken at any COP-MOP meeting as well as the entire list of decisions divided into sections that correspond to the different COP-MOP meetings.
+The user can also download a COP-MOP decisions booklet, which is available in PDF format for all COP-MOP meetings and in several official UN languages.
+Links for the booklets are provided in the right section of the page.
+High-resolution PDF format files suitable for professional printing are also available from the Publication page.